grammyjs/website/site/docs/plugins/keyboard.md

 ### Building an Inline Keyboard

-You can build an inline keyboard by creating a new instance of the `InlineKeyboard` class, and by then adding buttons like to it via `.text()` and others.
+You can build an inline keyboard by creating a new instance of the `InlineKeyboard` class, and then adding buttons you like to it using `.text()` and its other methods.

 Here is an example: